ordergroove/sculptorjs/README.md

 # NPM

-First you have to install the tool itself (which comes bundled with dependencies)
+First you have to install the tool itself (which comes bundled with [pocket-dom](https://github.com/ordergroove/dom))
 ````
 npm install sculptorjs
 ````